 You may not know that for a few years Ruger has also been chambering this beastly wheelgun in the petite .22 LR.
 While that might seem like a strange pairing at first, this matchup has serious benefits.

-This is one .22 revolver option that carries a respectable 10 rounds in a bomb-proof, easy to service action.
+This is one .22 revolver option that carries a respectable 10 rounds in a bulletproof, easy to service action.

 While the GP100 is legendarily strong and it would take several bazillion rounds of .22 LR to even begin to wear it out, that level of durability is cold comfort if you are choosing a pistol for serious heavy duty use.